 Why is this important?

-You can tailor your request form so that you ask the questions you want to ask and collect all of the relevant data you need to make decisions.
+You can tailor your request form so that you ask the questions you want to ask and collect all of the relevant data you need to make great product decisions.

 This puts you more in control of your Receptive experience.